 As one could predict, this is fairly easy to screw up and poor use of these tropes may just result in Darkness-Induced Audience Apathy if the setting gets too depressing or Narm if the edginess becomes just silly.
 This doesn't make it a bad trope though— when this is used subtly such as in the Harry Potter series it can create the effect of a series growing up with its audience.

 In fact this is often the purpose of a Darker and Edgier turn.
 Just as a Lighter and Softer tone is typically part of an attempt to bring a fictional world to children or to younger children, a "darker" tone is often intended to make a setting appeal to older children or adults.
 But unlike its opposite, a Darker And Edgier shift is often intended not to reach a new audience, but rather to keep an existing audience as it grows up.
-It can also be a result of child fans growing up, Running the Asylum as Promoted Fanboys, and continuing to think of the setting as something aimed at themselves and their peers instead of the original target age group.
+It can also be a result of child fans growing up as it's creators and continuing to think of the setting as something aimed at themselves and their peers instead of the original target age group.

 This trope became extremely popular in Comic Books as a rebellion against the Silver Age but also led to more than a decade of clumsy attempts to show that comics are "not kid stuff anymore."
 See the Bronze Age, the Dark Age, and '90s Anti-Hero for more details about how this worked.

 The excessive version is often known as "Grimdark" (one word), derived from the tagline of Warhammer 40,000. ("In the grim darkness of the far future, there is only war.")
 Sometimes justified with the phrase "Silly Rabbit, Idealism Is for Kids!".
 Usually shows up in Dark Fic.
 If a pre-existing show undergoes a Retool under the guise of making things Darker And Edgier, expect Jumping the Shark, especially if there was Executive Meddling involved.
 The United Federation of Charles wrote an essay called, What is Grimdark? which explains some of the history of the subject.
+Overly Sarcastic Productions has a video on this subject as well.
 "Grimderp" has in many parts of the Net become popular as a term for Grimdark that goes so far that it becomes Narm.
 When a specific character rather than the work as a whole is perceived as having become excessively Darker And Edgier, a popular term is "Edgelord".
 Which also gets applied to fanfic writers who produce exclusively Grimdark (or especially Grimderp) works.
 Future writers beware!
 Using this trope without knowing when to stop is a quick road to Darkness-Induced Audience Apathy.

 As with Lighter and Softer, this practice tends to go better if the change was planned in advance to keep the tone from shifting too abruptly.